dakusui/jcunit/src/site/markdown/features/FSM.md

 2. For each factor , its levels are all possible transitions from the state to which it belongs and special level which represents 'invalid'.
 3. Constraints are defined by a user so that only valid transitions can happen.
 3. Let pairwise engine (e.g. [PICT][4]) process the factors and their levels and generate a test suite.
-4. By tracing the transitions in a test case from S00, you can interpret a generated test case into a sequence of state transitions.
+4. By tracing the transitions in a test case from S(0,0), you can interpret a generated test case into a sequence of state transitions.

+The approach JCUnit took is inspired by this procedure but very different.

 <a name="design">
 # Design